Toward Optimal-Complexity Hash-Based Asynchronous MVBA with Optimal Resilience: System Model Problem Definition

 \section{System Model \& Problem Definition}

 \textbf{System model.} We consider $n$ processes $p_1, p_2, ..., p_n$ connected through pairwise authenticated channels.
+(A post-quantum symmetric encryption scheme such as AES can fulfill this assumption.)
 This work considers a computationally bounded and \emph{adaptive} adversary capable of corrupting up to $t > 0$ processes throughout (and not only at the beginning of) the protocol execution.
 For \comm, we consider $t < \frac{1}{4}n$, while for \commplus, we assume $t < (\frac{1}{3} - \epsilon)n$, where $\epsilon > 0$ is any fixed constant.
 Processes not corrupted by the adversary at a certain stage are said to be \emph{so-far-uncorrupted}.
 Once the adversary corrupts a process, the process falls under the adversary's control and may behave maliciously.
-A process is said to be \emph{correct} if it is never corrupted; a non-correct process is said to be \emph{faulty}.
+A process is so called \emph{correct} if it is never corrupted; a non-correct process is \emph{faulty}.

 We focus on an \emph{asynchronous} communication network where message delays are unbounded (but finite).
 Thus, we assume the adversary controls the network and can delay messages arbitrarily, but every message exchanged between correct processes must be delivered eventually.
-We underline that the adversary possesses the \emph{after-the-fact-removal} capabilities: if a so-far-uncorrupted process $p_i$ sent a message and then got corrupted by the adversary before the message was delivered, the adversary is capable of retracting the message, thus preventing its delivery.
+The adversary possesses the \emph{after-the-fact-removal} capabilities: if a so-far-uncorrupted process $p_i$ sent a message and then got corrupted before the message was delivered, the adversary is capable of retracting the message, thus preventing its delivery.

 \textbf{Multi-valued validated Byzantine agreement (MVBA).} In this paper, we aim to design an MVBA~\cite{vaba,dumbomvba,hmvba,CT05,CL02,Kotla2009} protocol that operates in the model described above.
 Informally, MVBA requires correct processes to agree on a \emph{valid} $\ell$-bit value.
 The formal specification is given in \Cref{mod:mvba}.